JGN1/ewd-api-labs-2023/README.md

 ---------------------------------------------------------------------
 __Logging and Error Handling__

 As an additional feature, I added error and application logging to my Express API application.
-This gave the dual benefit of being able to investigate and address issues in my code easily and provided error handling which prevents the application crashing.
+This gave the dual benefits of being able to investigate and address issues in my code easily and provided error handling which prevents the application crashing.
 Having researched various options I decided on Winston logging for three main reasons:
-+ It appears as one of the more capable and popular loggers from my reasearch online
++ It appears as one of the more capable and popular loggers from my research online
 + It has 11.5 million weekly downloads
 + It facilitates multiple transports, i.e. it can send logs to databases, console, logs or other tools